 On April 18, 2008 we received the Sustainable North Bay Award from Jared Huffman, 6th Assembly District, California State Legislature.
 This award states: "Presented to honor your resourceful, thoughtful and dedicated work, keeping useful medical equipment out of the landfill and giving it to those in need.
 This is a value to the community and the environment.
 Thank you for your commitment to community service, recycling and for being a model of resourcefulness in Marin County!"

-Marilyn McConnell, a retired nurse from Novato, joined Mack in early 2001 to help set up the current location and continues to be present every week as well as responding to client telephone calls.
+Marilyn McConnell, a retired nurse from Novato, joined Mack in early 2001 to help set up the current location and continues to find local resources that can take items that we cannot accept.